linkerd/website/linkerd.io/content/2.10/tasks/linkerd-smi.md

 Alternatively, you can download the CLI directly via the [releases page](https://github.com/linkerd/linkerd-smi/releases).

-The first step is installing the Linkerd-Jaeger extension onto your cluster.
+The first step is installing the Linkerd-SMI extension onto your cluster.
 This extension consists of a SMI-Adaptor which converts SMI resources into native Linkerd resources.